ponoor/python-step-series/docs/step-series/submodules/functionality-descriptions.rst

-In case an overshoot or oscillation related errors occurs, this parameter is used to eliminate steep changes in deviation--that is to say, it acts like a spring that continually decreases each oscillation.
+In case an overshoot or oscillation related errors occurs, this parameter is used to eliminate steep changes in deviation--that is to say, it acts like a damper that continually decreases each oscillation.

 ======================================
 Methods for Determining PID Parameters